Hayward Clay

-Hayward John Clay Jr. (born July 5, 1973) is a former American football tight end in the National Football League (NFL) for the St. Louis Rams and Dallas Cowboys.
+Hayward John Clay Jr. (born July 5, 1973) is an American former professional football tight end in the National Football League (NFL) for the St. Louis Rams and Dallas Cowboys.
 He played college football at Texas A&M University.

-Early years
+Early life

 Clay attended Snyder High School, where he was used as a blocking tight end in a run-oriented offense.
 He accepted a football scholarship from Texas A&M University, where he had the same role as a blocking tight end.

 In 1992, he played in 13 games as a freshman, catching one pass for 11 yards for a team that went 12–1.
 However, the Aggies lost the Cotton Bowl 28–3 to Notre Dame.
 In 1993, he appeared in 11 games as a sophomore, while making five receptions for 85 yards.
 Again the Aggies lost the Cotton Bowl to Notre Dame.

 In 1994, he played in 11 games as a junior, catching four passes for 37 yards for an Aggies team that went 10–0–1 and finished the season ranked 8th.
 In 1995, as a senior he had his best season, posting 10 starts, 19 receptions for 235 yards and three touchdowns.
 He played in 46 career games, finishing with 30 receptions for 368 yards and three touchdowns.